Gemba Walk: Meaning, Process, and Examples

 Get started for FREE

 Never conduct Gemba Walks on the spot.
 Employees may feel uncomfortable and think that they have done something wrong.
-Schedule your Gemba Walks and inform the involved workers about it.
-It is ideal to perform a Gemba Walk once a week in each department for about 45 minutes.
+Schedule your Gemba Walks and inform the involved workers about them.

+Any improvement that will be made relies on what is recorded during observation.
 Write down your findings and visualize them by taking photos of what you saw and observed.
-By writing observations and taking photos, you are more likely to be engaged and focused on discussion and reflection.
-Most importantly, it will help you recognize patterns which may call for a reworking of action items later.
+It will help you recognize patterns that may call for a reworking of action items later.

-After the Gemba Walk is done, follow up and share what you learned from the activity, including the issues, struggles, and gaps which need immediate action and resolution.
-This is the phase to substantiate plans for process improvement.
-Decide which processes should remain and which ones to revamp.
+After the Gemba Walk is done, follow up and share what you learned from the activity, including the issues, struggles, and gaps that need immediate action and resolution.
+From this, determine which processes should remain and which ones to revamp.

 Scale Your Enterprise Operations with Customizable Solutions